This short reflection discusses the enormous benefits and possibilities that the digital age offers the educational industry.

-Being responsible for the education of a new generation, means first of all to reach this community and to communicate on one common level.
+Being responsible for the education of a new generation means first of all to reach this community and to communicate on one common level.
 Nowadays, we need to accept that the digital age created enormous changes in our daily life.
-While I do not want to speak about digital addiction and burn outs caused by the restless use of mobile devices, I would like to focus on the chances that the digital age offers us.
+While I do not want to speak about digital addiction and burnouts caused by the restless use of mobile devices, I would like to focus on the chances that the digital age offers us.

-We find ourselves at a new stage of independency, flexibility, and creativity.
+We find ourselves at a new stage of independence, flexibility, and creativity.
 The community of our potential students is well aware of these settings and more likely heavy users when it comes to terms such as networking on a global level, sharing expertise to all corners of the planet, and making friends in a way beyond race – nationality – and believe.

 I believe that the pandemic of COVID 19 was a tremendous boost and hint for us to finally make use of the tools that were already latently available to us.
 But what does it mean when we talk about a Global Education for a Global Generation?
 To me, it means that educational authorities become the intersection of global expertise and a mass of global students.

-Now, that the use of online teaching devices became even more accepted, we are able to connect teachers and students on a global level, and create an exchange of knowledge – from both sides – that we did not experiences in human history so far.
+Now, that the use of online teaching devices became even more accepted, we are able to connect teachers and students on a global level, and create an exchange of knowledge – from both sides – that we did not experience in human history so far.
 Not only the students may benefit from a diverse team of lecturers with different backgrounds and conceptions, but also the lecturers themselves may benefit in the same way from the diverse feedback of their students.

 Personally, I experienced this wonderful exchange of knowledge transfer – back and forth – for over a decade already.
 It all started with the online course on Mindful Mediation and Conflict Management that can be found on the website of the World Mediation Organization.
-Even back than, it was my vision to develop the first training in Mediation that may fit a community of global students without introducing European concepts to their lives, but to merge with their background and make them truly become globally inspired experts.
+Even back then, it was my vision to develop the first training in Mediation that may fit a community of global students without introducing European concepts to their lives, but to merge with their background and make them truly become globally-inspired experts.

-This reflection may encourage all of you to follow this path, to take the next step, and to reach out for a young generation that is longing for your individual expertise.
+This reflection may encourage all of you to follow this path, to take the next step, and to reach out to a young generation that is longing for your individual expertise.
 Because only by unifying individual lecturers and students, we become a diverse community of global experts, that is equipped to manage the challenges of this millennium.

 Thank you for your attention, and I kindly ask you to contact me for any further exchange.